-How to Hire a Virtual Assistant Bookkeeper for your Business
+How to Hire a Virtual Assistant Bookkeeper for Your Business

 Tip #1: Hire a virtual assistant bookkeeper

-If you’re looking to hire a virtual assistant bookkeeper, make use of a trusted outsourcing service.
+If you’re looking to hire a virtual assistant bookkeeper, use a trusted outsourcing service.
 This will save you time and money.
 The outsourcing company will be able to source you the right candidate for your virtual bookkeeping and accounting support needs.

 Tip #2: Make sure the person is an expert bookkeeper